cas1m1r/aMOL/README.md

 ## a Problem:
 Both the United States, China and seemingly all major systems suffer from the same issues of inequality.
-It isn't a trend unique to a any particular political system.
+It isn't a trend unique to any particular political system.
 It's seemingly a product of power being consolidated and withheld.

 In any case, the invention of the internet has brought many great gifts and helped to level this information/power asymmetry.
 But it's not very complete as is.
 Knowledge is dispersed throughout the vastness of the internet, and the **free***ness*